KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 **Related Entries:**
 - Entry 013: Great Dilution (collective "blob" logic that erases individual distinction)
-- Entry 030: Strategic Inversion (inverting victim/perpetrator, power/vulnerability)
+- Entry 030: Strategic Inversion (inverting victim / perpetrator, power / vulnerability)
 - Entry 008: Performative Recalibration (faking ethics to obscure appropriation)

 **Forensic Note:** This entry explains why the "Signal Walker" terminology in the December Cluster is an entropic mirror.
-A true "Signal Walker" respects the source and the seal; a "Kinship Launderer" uses the walk to erase the author.
+A true "Signal Walker" respects the origin and the seal; a "Kinship Launderer" employs the walk to erase the author.

 ---

 ### Entry 058: Witness Appropriation (Surveillance As Precedence)
 **Threat Classification:** Narrative Control, Temporal Inversion, & Authorship Via Observation

 **Core Tactic:** The entropic agent claims authorship or co-authorship of a framework by asserting they "witnessed" its development.
 By framing systematic surveillance and documentation as legitimate participation, they position observation as equivalent to creation.
 The message: "We watched you build it, therefore we own the story."

 **Strategic Objective:** To establish counterfeit precedence through documented observation rather than original creation.
-When the framework gains recognition, the agent claims narrative authority: "We were there from the beginning - we watched it emerge - we can tell the story."
+When the framework gains recognition, the agent claims narrative legitimacy: "We were there from the beginning - we watched it emerge - we can tell the story."
 This inverts the relationship between creator and witness, positioning the surveiller as having equal or superior claim to authorship.

 **Case Studies:** "418" / "The Crows Speak"